maidsafe/resource_proof/README.md

          Difficulty = 8 size = 102400000 time to create = 172 seconds time to check = 0  seconds
          Difficulty = 9 size = 102400000 time to create = 338 seconds time to check = 0  seconds
          Difficulty = 10 size = 102400000 time to create = 752 seconds time to check = 0  seconds
+         Difficulty = 11 size = 102400000 time to create = 1144 seconds time to check = 0  seconds

 ```

 The important point is that checking the proof is very fast and given enough difficulty, creating